EWG Risk Score:

 Kiss my Face

-I am somewhat wary of this ingredient because, on a molecular level, it contains a benzene ring, which gives it the potential to be a xenoestrogen.
-However, after sifting through hundreds of studies, I haven't found much evidence that it acts that way.
+I am somewhat wary of this ingredient, however, after sifting through hundreds of studies, I haven't found much evidence that it acts that way.
 It seems as though the body is able to break it down easily and flush out of the system.
 Studies have deemed it safe as used in cosmetic applications because it's used in small amounts.
 However, some people may be sensitive to it, and if you are hormonally sensitive or imbalanced, I would limit your exposure as much as you can.
 Additionally, make sure that there is no Vitamin C present with it, as it can form the carcinogen benzene in its presence.
 The bottom line is, avoid it if you can, but if you can't find a safer alternative, it's safe in limited amounts.
 In foods, definitely avoid it.
 If you've eaten something with vitamin C, and then eat something with sodium benzoate, it can create benzene in your body.